microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/hackiot_philly.md

       });
   }
-{% endhiglight %}
+{% endhighlight %}

-- Change the Write recType (first argument of the lib.write method) to whatever you want the decoded result to be saved to.
-But DO NOT set it to the same recType as the incoming Senet packages, or you'll create a Robot triggering loop.
+Be sure to change the Write recType (the first argument of the lib.write method) to decide which rectype the the decoded results will be saved to.
+But *DO NOT set it to the same recType as the incoming Senet packages*, or you'll create a Robot triggering loop.

-You can test your script against real data with the buttons situated under the Script editor:
-Select a record from the data lake with the Previous / Next button Edit the Example Data before running the test if you want to Click the TEST button
-The actions taken by your Robot will be printed on the screen.
-The TEST doesn’t actually perform a real Write to the data lake, so you can use it confidently.
-// TODO screenshot here

 Activate and Update your Robot when done.
 It will now be triggered automatically to read, decode, then write back a record to the data lake.
 You can use that second recType as the trigger to another Robot for data transformation, etc.

+## What's next ?

+You have now access to decoded IoT data through the microshare API.
+This allows you to build whatever view you want with your favorite tools: web Apps, mobile Apps, Dashboards, etc. Unleash the data, and let your imagination go wild!

+You can also create new Robots to further your automated data workflow: transform the Senet data further, create alerts, etc.

+We have a few other data stream that we can share with you through the Share functionality.
+Talk to us to know more.

+Additionally, ask us if you have data that you'd like to work on in the platform.
+We'll manage to get it imported for you.
+This data can also be shared with other teams if you want to.

+Have a good Hackathon!